FranklinMoux/CLI/README.md

 # CLI
-This repository was created by  Avatar
+This repository was created by:
-💭
-automating the world
 Apollo Clark